Ahmad Syafi'i Maarif: Early life

-Ahmad Syafi'i Maarif was born on 31 May 1935 in the nagari of Calau, in present-day Sumpur Kudus District of Sijunjung Regency in West Sumatra.
+Ahmad Syafi'i Maarif was born on 31 May 1935 in the Nagari of Calau, in the present-day Sumpur Kudus District of Sijunjung Regency in West Sumatra.
 He had four full siblings and 11 half-siblings.
 His father, Ma'rifah Rauf Datuk Rajo Malayu, was a gambier trader and the chief elder in his region.
 Maarif's mother died when he was a year old, and he was brought up by his aunt Bainah.
 In 1942, he enrolled at Sekolah Rakyat, a local elementary school open to native students under the colonial system.
 He studied Qur'an and Islamic lessons after school in a madrasa owned by Muhammadiyah, and Qur'an recitation in a surau in the evenings.

 Maarif completed his elementary education in five years, one year fewer than the norm.
 However, he did not receive his graduation certificate due to the Indonesian National Revolution.
 Under the ensuing economic hardships his family experienced, he was unable to resume his education until 1950, when he again enrolled in a madrasa managed by Muhammadiyah, this time in Tanah Datar Regency.
 He studied there for three years and graduated.
 In 1953, at age 18, Maarif moved to Java with two cousins to continue his education.
 He initially wanted to enroll in a madrasa taught by Mohammad Sanusi Latief in Yogyakarta.
 However, he was not admitted as the class was at capacity.

 Further education and career

-After his attempt to enroll, Maarif instead became a teacher in the madrasa, teaching Indonesian and English.
+After he attempted to enroll, Maarif instead became a teacher in the madrasa, teaching Indonesian and English.
 At the same time, he and his cousin enrolled in a mechanical school, finishing the training in a few months.
 He was later accepted to the madrasa after submitting a new application, although he had to restart his studies from the middle school level.
-During his time there, Maarif was a youth member in Muhammadiyah's scouting organization, Hizbul Wathan.
+During his time there, Maarif was a youth member of Muhammadiyah's scouting organization, Hizbul Wathan.
 He was also an editor for Muhammadiyah's student magazine, Sinar.
 His father died on 5 October 1955, and he finished his education on 12 July 1956.
 Due to financial constraints, Maarif decided against pursuing further education at that time.
 At age 21, he was recruited as a teacher by the Muhammadiyah branch in Lombok.
 He taught in another Muhammadiyah-run school for approximately a year until March 1957, when he returned to his hometown.
 He then moved to Java to enter Cokroaminoto University in Surakarta, leaving as a baccalaureate in 1964.
-He resumed his education at the Faculty of Social Science and Education in Yogyakarta State University, completing his bachelor's degree in 1968.
+He resumed his education at the Faculty of Social Science and Education at Yogyakarta State University, completing his bachelor's degree in 1968.